chapzq77/deepframeworks/README.md

 [2] Any framework that uses the symbolic tensor flow graph model must have automatic differentiation.
 That's why I don't emphasize the auto-diff part.

 [3] To be fair, the comparison between layerwise design and tensor graph design is similar to the comparison between C# and C++.
 Both have their merits.
-However, for Theano and TensorFlow, it's fairly easy to add popular layer types as Python functions.
+However, for Theano and TensorFlow, it's fairly easy to add popular layer types as simple Python functions.
 Then, you would have both the flexibility of the native Theano and the convenience of Torch for those layers.